UsabilityEngineering/ux-portfolio-WZRD95/j01/README.md

-# My Experance with a VCR
+# My Experience with a VCR

 By Joel Collazo    3-10-23